Keshvin-G/AppScript-Patient-Data-Entry-Form/README.md

 *important*

-DO NOT DELETE THE "Departments" SUPPORT SHEET:
+> DO NOT DELETE THE "Departments" SUPPORT SHEET:
-The support sheet provides the value range for the department drop down field. you can change the values in this sheet to suit your needs, however it is required for the drop down menu to work.
+> The support sheet provides the value range for the Department drop down field.
+> Sheet name and values are editable.
+> It is required for the drop down menu to work.